terhechte/twitvault/README.md

 ### Download / Installation

+You will need at least Rust 1.65.0 because I've been waiting for [`let else` for a long time](https://rust-lang.github.io/rfcs/3137-let-else.html) (it was the first thing I missed when I started doing Rust in 2018), I want to use it anywhere.

 You can find a download in the release section.
 Or you can compile it yourself as follows:

 ``` sh